Create a Website Account - Manage notification subscriptions, save form progress and more.

-In the winter of 2021 and 2022, the City entered into a Cooperative Services Agreement with USDA Wildlife Services over to conduct professional deer removal operations in East Lansing's parks.
-USDA Wildlife Services biologists highly trained in the use of firearms removed a total of 144 deer over the two winters from a variety of City parks during intermittent weekday evening/night closures.
-Parks were closed during the operations and the firearms used had noise suppression, but residents near parks were advised that they may still hear shots.
+In the winters of 2021, 2022 and 2023, the City entered into a Cooperative Services Agreement with the United States Department of Agriculture (USDA) Wildlife Services to conduct professional deer removal operations in East Lansing's parks.
+USDA Wildlife Services biologists who are highly trained in the use of firearms removed a total of 193 deer over the three winters from a variety of City parks during intermittent weekday evening/night closures.
+Parks were closed during the operations and the firearms used had noise suppression, however, residents near those parks were advised beforehand of the possibility of hearing gunshots.

 Show All Answers

 Yes.
 Meridian Township, East Lansing’s neighboring community, runs a managed hunt to reduce their deer population.
-Other communities, such as Ann Arbor, Tecumseh, Mt.
-Pleasant, Jackson, Big Rapids and Freemont, have taken the approach of professional removal via firearms, similar to East Lansing.
+Other communities, such as Ann Arbor, Tecumseh, Mount Pleasant, Jackson, Big Rapids and Fremont, have taken the approach of professional removal via firearms, similar to East Lansing.